Code-Institute-Submissions/rockband-1/README.md

 - at the foot of the page there is a selection of other albums each linking to Spotify so that can be listened to in full.

 #### Future developments-
-More videos could be added to improve this page (or a feature that allows you to scroll through a selection) A wider music selection could be added here or a tool for scrolling through songs.
+More videos could be added to improve this page (or a feature that allows you to scroll through a selection).
+Two smaller videos below the large main video.
+A wider music selection could be added here or a tool for scrolling through songs.

 ### Photos